Will Bitcoin Replace Gold? - Bezek's Daily Briefing

 Bitcoin, on the other hand, is a more difficult beast to judge.
 Inherently, its value should be either $0 or some price approaching infinity.
 Given the extreme scarcity of bitcoins in the world (there are 7.4 billion people worldwide and only 21 million bitcoins), their value would be exceedingly high if they replace gold and became the main alternative money supply to government-issued ones.

-However, there's a large risk of Bitcoin going to zero, should some other digital currency supplant it, regulators manage to destroy it, some problem with the code renders it functionally useless, or who knows what.
-I get the appeal of putting 1-2% of your money in Bitcoin, storing them, and hoping they continue to soar.
+However, there's a large risk of bitcoin going to zero, should some other digital currency supplant it, regulators manage to destroy it, some problem with the code renders it functionally useless, or who knows what.
+I get the appeal of putting 1-2% of your money in bitcoin, storing them, and hoping they continue to soar.
 But don't make it a large position, its value is not nearly as secure as gold's.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.